 The Dutch Banking Code sets out principles that banks with a corporate seat in the Netherlands should observe in terms of corporate governance, risk management, audit and remuneration.
-Although ABN AMRO Group does not have a banking licence itself, the Dutch Banking Code applies to ABN AMRO Bank as the main entity within the group that holds a banking licence.
+The Dutch Banking Code applies to ABN AMRO Bank as the main entity within a group that holds a banking licence.

-ABN AMRO is therefore committed to complying with the Dutch Banking Code and devotes a great deal of effort to ensuring that the spirit of the Code is reflected in the behaviour of its employees and the culture of the bank.
+ABN AMRO is therefore committed to complying with the Dutch Banking Code and devotes a great deal of effort to ensuring that the spirit of the code is reflected in the behaviour of its employees and the culture of the bank.
 As such, we are pleased to confirm that ABN AMRO Group complies with the principles of the Dutch Banking Code.
-A principle-by-principle overview of the manner in which ABN AMRO Bank complied with the Dutch Banking Code during 2018 is published on abnamro.com.
+A principle-by-principle overview of the manner in which ABN AMRO Bank complied during 2018 with the Dutch Banking Code is published on abnamro.com.
 Throughout 2018, we continued to improve the manner in which we apply the principles of the Dutch Banking Code, taking into account the focus areas indicated by the Dutch Banking Code Monitoring Committee.
 In particular, the bank devoted a great deal of attention to leadership, integrity and its societal role, including increased efforts regarding sustainability and providing services to customers in their best interests.
 During 2018, as part of our assessment of code adherence, we noted that further enhancements can be made to the processes involving succession planning, permanent education and the self-assessments performed at Board level.
 Implementation of further enhancement of these processes has been initiated.

-All members of the Supervisory Board and Executive Board of ABN AMRO Bank have taken the Banker's Oath.
+All members of the Supervisory Board and Executive Board of ABN AMRO Group have taken the Banker's Oath.
 Taking this oath is required by Dutch law.
 The oath is a confirmation of ABN AMRO's existing policy, which is fully in line with the bank's cultural principles and core values.
 Along with the introduction of a Social Charter and the Banking Code, the Dutch banking industry has taken the initiative to have all employees take the Banker's Oath.
 Employees take the oath to affirm their commitment to upholding high standards of ethical behaviour.
-They will be personally responsible for complying with these rules of conduct and may be held accountable for non-compliance in the near future.
+They are personally responsible for complying with these rules of conduct and may be held accountable for non-compliance in the near future.